 - Verification of attendance at a Special Education Information Session;

-Upon admission to the university and the Preliminary Education Specialist Credential Program, all candidates must attend the mandatory New Student Orientation.
+Upon admission to the university and the Preliminary Education Specialist Credential Program, all candidates must complete the mandatory New Student Orientation.
 At this session, candidates will receive a program handbook and will be advised on completing an approved Coursework Plan.